Strauchanie: Fictional biography

-For the role, Helliar dons a blonde mullet wig and attempts to play up an Australian bogan stereotype.
-The comedy is achieved by self-effacing humour, putting Strauchan in situations that highlight his weight, lack of fitness and general inability, while his egotistical personality and delusions of grandeur mean he is completely unaware of these weaknesses.
-The character of Strauchanie has made several subsequent appearances across different media.
+For the role, Helliar dons a blonde mullet wig and attempts to play up an Australian bogan (a stereotypical unsophisticated Australian) stereotype.
+The comedy is achieved by self-effacing humor, putting Strauchan in situations that highlight his weight, lack of fitness, and general inability, while his egotistical personality and delusions of grandeur mean he is completely unaware of these weaknesses.

-Media and celebrity appearances

 Strauchan was a recurring character on the show Before the Game, which features regular 2- to 5-minute segments about the goings-on in Strauchan's life.
-Collingwood Football Club personalities, including coach Mick Malthouse, president Eddie McGuire and various senior players, have appeared and co-operated with sketches which pretend to place Strauchan inside the real-life workings of the club.
+Collingwood Football Club personalities, including then-coach Mick Malthouse, then-president Eddie McGuire and various senior players, appeared and co-operated with sketches that pretend to place Strauchan inside the real-life workings of the club.

-Additionally, Bryan Strauchan has made celebrity appearances on several occasions in both the media and in sports.
-These include:
+Other appearances

+Helliar made several celebrity appearances as Strauchan in promotional sports events.
+This most notably included the E. J. Whitten Legends Game, a then-annual sports entertainment charity Australian rules football match featuring celebrities and retired players, in which Strauchan featured six times between 2007 and 2012.
+He was co-captain of the Victorian team in the match in 2008, and man of the match after kicking three goals in 2009.
+Helliar was twice injured playing the match, injuring his ankle in 2009 and his lower leg in 2012.

+Helliar's other appearances as Strauchan included: